 Many initiatives have been proposed and some put into practice successfully.
 There are examples of both large scale international projects, as well ‘grassroots’ approaches.
 One such global project- the Bonn Challenge– is a global effort to restore 350 million hectares of deforested and degraded land by 2030.
 The challenge also aims ‘to restore ecological integrity at the same time as improving human well-being through multifunctional landscapes’.
 It has been estimated that reaching the 2030 goal would generate USD 170 billion per year in net benefits from ‘watershed protection, improved crop yields and forest products, and could sequester up to 1.7 gigatonnes of carbon dioxide equivalent annually’.

-A ‘grassroots’ example of these projects put into practice is the work of Dr Willie Smits in the forests of Kalimantan and Sulawesi in Borneo.
+A ‘grassroots’ example of these projects put into practice is the work of Dr Willie Smits in the forests of Kalimantan and Sulawesi, an island near Borneo.
 What Dr Smits has come to realise and articulate in his TED talk is that environmental degradation and environmental restoration differ only in the type and extent of human involvement in any projects which are beneficial to them, and affect the environment as a consequence.

 This is the case particularly in developing countries where people are often willing to agree to environmental trade-offs for money (from selling land to foreign investors) or secure jobs (such as on oil palm plantations).